Frequently Asked Questions

 Apply here – Our application process is simple and painless!

-The deadline to apply to Cohort VI is July 1st.
+The deadline to apply to Cohort VII is December 1st.

 Companies at the early stage are an ideal candidate for our Programme.
 We are a perfect fit for startups that haven’t already raised a Series A round from a VC.

 Money is a only a small part of what we do at RebelBio.
 You can check out what our founders have to say here.